-All applications for the FY14 PCRP funding opportunities are also expected to address at least one of the following PCRP focus areas:
+All applications for the FY15 PCRP funding opportunities are also expected to address at least one of the following PCRP focus areas:

-- Biomarker Development: Validation and qualification of biomarkers for early detection of clinically relevant disease or for prognosis or prediction and assessment of response to therapies - Genetics: Understanding host or tumor genetics and epigenetics responsible for susceptibility, disease progression, and treatment outcomes for clinically relevant prostate cancer

-- Imaging: Development of new anatomic, functional, and molecular imaging approaches for the detection and management of clinically relevant prostate cancer - Mechanisms of Resistance: Understanding primary and acquired resistance to therapy - Survivorship and Palliative Care: Improving the quality of life and well-being of prostate cancer patients and their families - Therapy: Identification of new targets, pathways, and therapeutic modalities - Tumor and Microenvironment Biology: Understanding the intrinsic and extrinsic mechanisms contributing to tumor development and the progression of prostate cancer
+- Biomarker Development: Validation and qualification of biomarkers for early detection of clinically relevant disease or for prognosis or prediction and assessment of response to therapies. - Genetics: Understanding host or tumor genetics and epigenetics responsible for susceptibility, disease progression, and treatment outcomes for clinically relevant prostate cancer. - Imaging: Development of new anatomic, functional, and molecular imaging approaches for the detection and management of clinically relevant prostate cancer. - Mechanisms of Resistance and Response: Understanding primary and acquired resistance as well as exceptional response to therapy. - Survivorship and Palliative Care: Improving the quality of life and well-being of prostate cancer patients and their families. - Therapy: Identification of targets and pathways, and optimization (including sequencing and combination therapies) of therapeutic modalities, including metastatic prostate cancer. - Tumor and Microenvironment Biology: Understanding the intrinsic and extrinsic mechanisms contributing to tumor development and the progression of prostate cancer.

-B. Award Information
+C. Award Information

 The PCRP Health Disparity Research Award mechanism was first offered in FY01.
-Since then, 321 Health Disparity Research Award applications have been received, and 69 have been recommended for funding.
+Since then, 385 Health Disparity Research Award applications have been received, and 75 have been recommended for funding.

 The Health Disparity Research Award supports new ideas based on innovative concepts or methodologies for health disparity research with the potential to make an important contribution toward eliminating death from prostate cancer and enhancing the well-being of men impacted by the disease.
-Studies proposed for this award mechanism are expected to improve the understanding of, and ultimately contribute to eliminating, disparities in prostate cancer incidence, morbidity, mortality, and survivorship.
+Studies proposed for this award mechanism are expected to improve the understanding of, and ultimately contribute to eliminating disparities in prostate cancer incidence, morbidity, mortality, and survivorship.
 Applicants for this award must explicitly state how the proposed research is related to an area of prostate cancer health disparity.
-Appropriate health disparity areas include, but are not limited to, race and ethnicity, socioeconomic status, access to or differing standards of health care, insurance status, age, geography, sexual orientation, gender identity, and cultural beliefs.
+Appropriate health disparity areas include, but are not limited to, race and ethnicity; socioeconomic status; access to health care; differing standards of health care; insurance status; age; geography; sexual orientation; gender identity; and cultural beliefs.